theirishkiwi/victor-hugo/site/content/en/home/about.md

 What stresses out one person, another may see as manageable or even exciting.
 Your ability to reframe a situation empowers you to face whatever life can throw at you.

-When you break out of survival mode, you find relief.
+When you discover the abilities you already have inside you already you can thrive.
 Your body can finally restore itself to equilibrium (homoeostasis).
 Equipped with the right tools, you can thrive.